daulvec/VtMB---Fashionista/README.md

 First things first: **this list contains adult content and you must be of legal age in your country.
 This means 18+ in most countries, 21+ in others.
 It is up to you to be sure of the age requirement in your country.**

 # What is Fashionista?
-Fashionista is a Vampire the Masqurade Bloodlines list that I put together so when I reinstall the game every 6 months I don't have to redo my mod setup, its here incase other people are like me. it focus is a bit all over the place but it contains new content, better graphics, changes to the looks of the characteres and changes to the UI.
+Fashionista is a Vampire the Masqurade Bloodlines list that I put together so when I reinstall the game every 6 months I don't have to redo my mod setup, its here incase other people are like me.
+It's focus is a bit all over the place but it contains new content, better graphics, changes to the looks of the characteres, changes to the UI and a ton of Bug Fixes.

-I plan at somepoint to make a simple profile that just does Bug Fixes and some graphics updates that match the orginal games look for first time players but thats on the back burner till I get the main profile locked down.

 ## When is the List updated?
 Its updated when someone tells me something is broken and I can fix it or I start another play through and look for new mods or the Unoffical Patch Updates.